|Courtesy of www.diego-velazquez.org|

 They would each compete by creating a tapestry.
 Athena wove her tapestry with images that foretold the fate of humans who compared themselves with deities, while Arachne's weaving told of the loves of the gods.
 Such was Arachne's skill that her work equalled that of the goddess, and Athena, overwhelmed by anger, struck the hapless woman repeatedly.
 Terrified, Arachne hung herself, but Athena transformed the woman into a spider who quickly scurried off.
 Thus, this tale explains the spider's ability to weave its web.

 In its composition, the artist looks back to his bodegones, where two different areas and two planes of reality balance each other.
 The everyday scene in the foreground shows a plainly furnished room where women are at work spinning.
 Sunlight falling in from above conjures up a complex range of colours.
 On the left, an elderly woman is at the spinning wheel, while the young woman seated to the right is winding yarn.
-One of the figures of naked youths by Michelangelo on the roof of the Sistine Chapel has been identified as the model for her attitude.
+One of the figures of naked youths by Michelangelo on the ceiling of the Sistine Chapel has been identified as the model for her attitude.
 Velázquez conveys their industry with brilliant immediacy, seeming to mingle the hum of their mills with the shifts of colour in the light.
 Three other women are bringing more wool and sorting through the remnants.
 The scene may reflect the disposition of the Royal Tapestry Factory of St Elizabeth in Madrid.

 There is a second room in the background, in an alcove reached by steps.
 It is flooded with light and contains several elegantly dressed women.
 The woman on the left wearing an antique helmet and with her arm raised is a figure of Athena.
 Opposite her - either really in the room, or part of the picture in the tapestry on the back wall? - stands the young Arachne, who has committed the sacrilegious act of comparing her skill in weaving with the goddess's.
 She has begun their competition with a tapestry showing one of the love affairs of Jupiter, the rape of Europa.
 Velázquez borrowed the theme of this tapestry from a famous picture by Titian, also extant in a copy by Rubens, to show his artistic veneration for the Venetian master.